tonsky/rum/README.md

 Rum server-side rendering does not use React or Sablono, it runs completely in JVM with no overhead/complications of JavaScript.

 Yes, you can use Rum for classical server-side rendering where you normally would use Hiccup or something similar.
 As of `[rum "0.8.0"]` and `[hiccup "1.0.5"]`, Rum is 2-3× times faster than Hiccup.
+Use `rum/render-static-markup` if you’re not planning to connect your page with React later.

 Server-side components do not have full lifecycle support, but `:init`, `:will-mount` and `:did-mount` from mixins would be called at the component construction time.